 Variable speed is a must-have feature as you demand more of your router.
 Safety requires that you lower the router rpm (revolutions per minute) when working with large diameter bits (Photo 4).
 You absolutely cannot run large diameter router bits at full rpm.
-A router bit speed chart is included at the end of this article for your reference.
+A router bit speed chart and other helpful tips can be found here.

 Router Bit Shanks

 Router bits are available in two shank sizes, 1/4? and 1/2?
 (Photo 5).
 Given the choice, buy the bit with the 1/2? shank.
 There’s little, if any, price difference between the two.
 And the larger shank gives you two advantages.
 It helps stabilize the bit under cutting pressure so you get less chatter, which means a nicer cut (read less sanding).
 It also gives the collet (the chuck that holds the bit) more surface to grab, so there’s less chance of the bit coming loose.

 So when you’re router shopping you want to look for a machine that has both 1/4? and 1/2? collets.
 FYI, you may come across some router bits that have an 8-millimeter shank.
 These are used with a 1/2? to 8-mm reducer inserted into a 1/2? collet.

 The first step in changing router bits is making certain the router is unplugged.
 Additionally you’ll make your life easier, and bust fewer knuckles, if you remove the router base when installing and removing bits (Photo 6).
 When installing a bit in the router, set it so 2/3 of the shank is inside the collet, then tighten the collet.

 Secure Your Work